MasterDuff09/VGASimpleDriverESP32/README.md

 This project has been started for an University Project (Università La Sapienza Di Roma).
 It implements a bare VGA driver for an ESP32.
 It will follow an update once I close this project.
+The main goal for this project is to create a way to send ASCII characters from the Host PC to the MCU through Serial Comm, handle it and then send it from the MCU to a TV through VGA.

 This project is based on the following works, researches and websites:
 - VGA timing table http://www.tinyvga.com/vga-timing